 Online Business Degrees in Michigan

-Michigan: a place to explore the coastline, grab a bite at Coney Island, and graduate with an affordable online business degree.
+A place to explore the coastline, grab a bite at Coney Island, and graduate with an affordable online business degree in Michigan.

 After reviewing 17 schools, we settled on this list of seven accredited online business degrees, all available through public or non-profit schools in Michigan.
 To make these degrees accessible to as many students as possible, we only feature business programs with the most affordable cost per credit, based on data sourced from the schools themselves.
 All but two of the programs below offer tuition below Michigan’s average college tuition of $557 per credit.